 It was here that Marshall found out why ‘colloidal bismuth subcitrate’ (CBS) reduced the relapse rate of ulcers.
 He summised that CBS should have anti-microbial properties and he proceeded to test it.
 He soaked a filter paper disc in CBS and placed it in the middle of a Petri dish inoculated with H. pylori.
 After a few days and to his delight, there was a clear zone of inhibition around the paper disc.

 1984 was a difficult year for Marshall.
 Most of his work was rejected for publication and the research was met with constant criticism.
 Marshall was disbelieved and the work was disputed, mainly on the premise that it simply could not possibly be true.
-Everyone knew nothing could live in the acid stomach, it was written in the text books!
+Everyone knew nothing could live in the acid stomach.
+After all, it was written in the text books!
 This was despite the fact that patients were being treated and cured with a disease that many had suffered for years.
-For the treatment to be recognised and accepted within the medical community, Marshall had to come up with something.
+For the treatment to be recognised and accepted within the medical community, Marshall had to come up with something radical.

 Marshall returns to the Royal Perth

 At the end of 1984 Marshall moved back to Royal Perth Hospital to conduct a double blind trial for antibiotics to see if they could cure duodenal ulcers.
 The Australian Medical Research Council was to fund the trail on the condition Marshall could enlist a large number of patients.
 He would be working with Robin Warren again along with other colleagues.
 He and Warren still kept in touch and discussed the papers they were writing for The Lancet.
 They would often meet for dinner with their wives.
 Marshall was anxious to share the news about his self experimentation and Warren was equally excited.
 Now they had first hand confirmation of infection and documented results.